 When SLU moved to its current location, the first building to go up was DuBourg Hall.
 Financing for DuBourg was made possible via funds made from the sale of the previous campus location.
 The building opened on July 31, 1888 and was for a time the only structure on campus.
 As such, it contained the library, offices, classrooms, a lab, and the university chapel.
 An historical marker by the building noted that its load bearing walls measure two feet thick!
 An atrium in what was then the library portion of the building extends upwards for four stories.
 The St. Louis-based architectural firm Chiodini Architects recently completed a renovation of the building’s interior.
 You can see photos of their work with details here.
 The building faces Grand Boulevard and the front façade stretches along 270 feet along the street.
 The back of the building faces the quad.
 Today, DuBourg is home to administrative and student support offices.
 DuBourg was designed by Irish-American architect Thomas Waryng Walsh.
 Walsh was part of the group who founded the St. Louis Architectural Association.
 He also began work on the design for Saint Francis Xavier Church (also known as College Church) which sits adjacent to DuBourg, but he died prior to completion of the project.
 Architect Henry Switzer of Chicago was brought in to finish the work.
 Among his other works is the St. Vincent De Paul Catholic Church in Cape Girardeau, MO which is also listed on the National Register of Historic Places.

 DuBourg was under construction from 1886 to 1888.
 It opened on July 31, 1888, the feast day of Saint Ignatius Loyola.
-In addition to classrooms and offices, the building was also held a library which extended across the second, third, and fourth floors.
+In addition to classrooms and offices, the building also held a library which extended across the second, third, and fourth floors.
 The Grand Avenue side of the third floor was also home to a museum.
-Interestingly, the could only access part of the library’s collection which historians have described as more of general literary library as opposed to an academic library.
+Interestingly, you could only access part of the library’s collection which historians have described as more of general literary library as opposed to an academic library.
 In 1889, Henry Eils, S.J., came to SLU and spent the rest of his working days running the library.
 In the era before computers, books were listed on actual index cards.
 Eils hand wrote roughly 50,000 entries on such cards during his time.
 Some of those cards were still in use when the library moved to the current Pope Pius XII Memorial Library when it opened in (DATE).
 A thoroughly modern structure for its time, DuBourg had gas lights and was applauded for its ventilation.
 The building would be retrofitted with electricity in 1907.

 Some great old photos of the museum are available on the SLU library digital collection online.
 You can see a photo of the museum taken around 1888 here, and three taken in 1904 or 1905 here, here, and here.
 The library inside DuBourg was lavishly decorated for President Theodore Roosevelt’s visit on April 29, 1903 as can be seen here.